Top five results day worries – and how to cope with them

 It is disappointing if you’ve not done as well as you’d hoped, especially when you worked hard.
-Everyone has bad days and bad exams.
 As long as you did the work you won’t be letting anyone down.

-If your grades aren’t what you need for college the first step will be to call them and talk to them.
+If your grades aren’t what you need for college, the first step will be to call them and talk to them.
 They may well still let you come.
-And if not, there will certainly be other options such as re-taking or finding a different college.
+And if not, there may be other options such as re-taking or finding a different college.

 3. "I can't manage my anxiety"